cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 Choice types are Safe C++'s type-safe offering.
-They're just like Rust's enums,[@rust-enum] one of features most credited for that language's enviable ergonomics.
+They're just like Rust's enums, one of features most credited for that language's enviable ergonomics.
 Accessing members of a choice object requires testing for the active type with a _match-expression_.
 If the match succeeds, a new declaration is bound to the corresponding payload, and that declaration is visible in the scope following the `=>`.

 The compiler also performs exhaustiveness testing.
 Users must name all the alternatives, or use a wildcard `_` to default the unnamed ones.